 To help the Thessalonians come to their senses Paul uses himself as an example.
 When he was with them he worked.
 The work a Jew did with his hands honored him.
 There was a saying, “He who does not teach his son a trade, teaches him to steal.”

 We are not to be idle but busy at work.
-Paul reminds us that he is writing under the instruction and inspiration of the Holy Spirit.
+Paul reminded the Thessalonians that he was writing under the instruction and inspiration of the Holy Spirit.
 We are to encourage, “in the Lord Jesus Christ to do their work quietly and to earn their own living.”

-In this passage, Paul is talking about those who refuse to work, not those who cannot work.
-Those who cannot work we are to help.
+In this passage, Paul was talking about those who refuse to work, not those who cannot work.
+We are to help those who cannot work.
 We are not to tire of doing good.